Skincare: My routine for flaky, dehydrated, dry skin

 Give my face a swipe with a soft wet washcloth – I don’t actually wash my face with cleanser in the morning because I find it dries me out too much.
 Be sure not to scrub!
 That can not only cause raw spots but actually increase flaking since stripping off the outer layers of skin can cause moisture loss.

-Moisturize – I use First Aid Beauty Ultra Repair Cream, which is officially my most-repurchased skincare item ever.
+Moisturize – I use Musely or First Aid Beauty Ultra Repair Cream, which is officially my most-repurchased skincare item ever.
 I don’t use a ton of moisturizer in the morning, just enough to make my skin feel nice.
 I let it soak in while I dry my hair.

 Sunscreen – it was the very first thing I ever reviewed on my blog (here) and I’m still using EltaMD UV Clear SPF46.
 I like this one because it works well for sun protection, but it also has some nice skincare goodies: